AppliedLogicSystems/ALSProlog/6-ObjectPro:-Object-Oriented-Programming.md

 values     - list of equations
 ````
 The instanceOf keyword equation is the only required equation; the value on
-the right side of this equation must be an atom which is the name of class which is
+the right side of this equation must be an atom which is the name of a class which is
 visible from the module in which the create_object call is made.
 Here is an
 example of a simple object definition, where iC_Engine must be the name of
 class: